mdurmus/Covid-Risks-Prediction/README.md

 - Decision Tree ROC Curve: The slope is quite high, indicating that the model performs well.
 The curve starts from the bottom left corner and extends to the top right corner.
 This indicates that the model achieves high accuracy at all threshold values.

 You can access the details of these tests from the Test Results page within the project.

+## Business Case

+1. The customer wants to see how data related to COVID-19, such as disease symptoms and test results, can be gathered and analyzed.

+2. The customer also wants to develop a model capable of predicting COVID-19 cases.